How is your horse industry resume?

 You never know when your dream job comes along!!
 So, once again, we are super lucky to have Marcia Hancock from the Job Search Advisor come to our rescue and give us some great resume guidelines.
 (I’ll also remind you that Marcia is SUPER about responding to your questions and comments, so please feel free to ask away in the comment section below!)

-Marcis shares her TOP FIVE + ONE BONUS RESUME TIPS
+Marcia shares her TOP SIX RESUME TIPS

 A Story!
 Is This You?

 Writing a resume is one of the least favorite yet necessary tasks for horse industry professionals.
 A friend and equestrian recently shared with me ‘I know I need to write my resume, bring it current, but I just dread doing this!
 I notice many projects that interest me, but because a current resume is required to be considered, I just do not apply!’

 So many missed opportunities!

 You never know what life is going to throw at you and it is always best to be prepared!
 You do not want to miss out on any golden opportunities like my horse industry friend who has neglected her resume.
 Many equine professionals do not have current resumes or CVs, or at the very least need an update to an existing resume.

 Think of a resume as a living document: it evolves as you grow in your life, career and job.

 A resume is a tool to help you assess your current likes and dislikes, to know what it is you want from life, your job or career.
 Creating a resume keeps you focused!
 Helps you identify the skills you need to move forward, to identify the qualifications you need to make it all happen!

 Focus on what you will bring to the job, and can offer an employer, not what you expect or want.

 Answer the question, ‘What are you most proud of?’
 How did you make a difference at the barn?
 For your horses?
 For your co-workers?